Mexico City Capitanes: NBA G League

 In December 2019, commissioner Adam Silver of the National Basketball Association (NBA) announced Capitanes were joining the NBA G League.
-The initial plan was starting from the 2020–21 season, the team would play in the G League for five seasons and be the first team outside the United States and Canada.
+The initial plan was starting from the 2020–21 season, the team would play in the G League for five seasons in order to test the potential market of a future Mexico-based NBA team and be the first team outside the United States and Canada.
 However, due the restrictions in place during the COVID-19 pandemic, the season was postponed and eventually played at a single site in Orlando, Florida, for an abbreviated 2021 season without the Capitanes.
-The team announced it still plans to join the G League in 2021–22.
+The team announced it still planned to join the G League in 2021–22, with five seasons in the G League still planned to be under way for the Capitanes.
 On May 7, 2021, Nick Lagios was named the team's general manager.
 Due to the ongoing travel restrictions during the pandemic, the Capitanes were only scheduled to play 12 games in the 2021 G League Showcase Cup with all games in the United States.
-The team is based in Fort Worth, Texas, for the season so players do not have to cross the border during the restrictions.
+The team was temporarily based in Fort Worth, Texas, for the season so players did not have to cross the border during the restrictions, though they would have different, temporary home arenas set up for that season for an equivalent of home games with the Landers Center in Southaven, Mississippi, the Bert Ogden Arena in Edinburg, Texas far south of Fort Worth, the Greensboro Coliseum Complex in Greensboro, North Carolina, and the Michelob Ultra Arena in Las Vegas, Nevada.

 On November 5, 2021, the Capitanes defeated the Memphis Hustle 95–90 in their first official G League game.
-During their inaugural G League season, the Capitanes had three of their players get called up to NBA teams: Gary Clark to the New Orleans Pelicans, Alfonzo McKinnie to the Chicago Bulls, and Matt Mooney to the New York Knicks.
-However, the Capitanes finished their shortened season with a 4–8 record, thus failing to qualify for the Showcase Cup tournament.
+During their inaugural G League season, three of the Capitanes' players were called up to NBA teams: Gary Clark to the New Orleans Pelicans, Alfonzo McKinnie to the Chicago Bulls, and Matt Mooney to the New York Knicks.
+However, the Capitanes finished their shortened season with a 4–8 record, failing to qualify for the Showcase Cup tournament.
+They would also play a couple of exhibition matches against the NBA G League Ignite, a G League developmental team that joined the G League a season prior with a primary purpose of developing younger prospects to be NBA quality players someday, around the start of 2022.